Fill Factor

 Filter Thread

 What Is A Filter Thread?
 Almost all lenses have a threaded section on the front that allows you to screw on filters to achieve certain effects.
 When referring to a lens’ specifications, it should tell you the diameter of the filter thread and then you can purchase your filters in the same diameter.
 Common thread sizes include 52mm, 72mm, 77mm and 82mm.
 If you have a filter that you would like to use with a lens that has a different filter thread diameter, this can be achieved with a step-down ring that adapts one diameter to another.
-If you do …
+If you do not …

 Read more